andreyscott/landing-page2/README.md

-# landing-page2
+# - landing page challenge

-landing page one had some merge issue so i deleted it and created a landing page 2
+hello there this is a landing page I'm so sleepy my eyes are killing me i free like biteing my face off aaa